For Parents & Families

 What is Recrtuiment//Intake?

 At Pace, we have what's called a Deferred Recruitment process for traditional new member education.
 Deferred recruitment delays or defers the joining process for all entering freshmen until their second semester.
-Incoming freshman may not join a Greek organization their first semester.
+Incoming freshman may not join a fraternity or sorority their first semester.
 This allows your student to explore the full range of student organizations and activities.
 However, throughout the fall semester, both men and women will have the opportunity to meet and interact with fraternity and sorority members.
-Although these events are not considered a part of "formal" recruitment, they serve as opportunities for new students to informally get to know Greek members.
+Although these events are not considered a part of "formal" recruitment, they serve as opportunities for new students to informally get to know these members.
 The Membership Intake process to join an NPHC Organization happens at various times during the year at the discretion of each group.
 It is heavily encouraged that students do extensive research into the NPHC organizations by visiting their web sites and reading historical documents about each group.

 What is my role as a parent/family member?

 Encourage your student to attend as many campus events as possible.
-Being involved is the best way to meet active Greek members and learn about their chapters.
+Being involved is the best way to meet active members and learn about their chapters.
 Involvement in other student organizations is looked favorably upon during the membership selection process.